Dear Preston Park Community PCN Patients,

 Q. When will I be called for my second dose and how?

 A. If you don't already have your date for your second dose, please be patient.
 Unless you have already booked both doses through the national booking service, you must have your second dose at the same place that you received your first.
-You will be contacted to arrange your appointment, but this may not happen until around ten to eleven weeks after your first appointment.
+You will be contacted to arrange your appointment, but this may not happen until 8 weeks after your first appointment.

 Q. Can I choose which vaccine I have?